- Articles and Reports

 Iran's Violations of Nuclear Accord

-Following the U.S. withdrawal from the nuclear accord in May 2018, Iranian leaders threatened to stop implementing some of its commitments under the accord.
-Approximately one year later, it began doing so.
+Following the U.S. withdrawal from the 2015 nuclear accord in May 2018, Iranian leaders threatened to stop implementing some of Iran’s commitments under the accord.
+Approximately one year later, Iran began doing so.
 The table below summarizes the steps Iran has taken since July 2019.